Philomache

-In Greek mythology, Philomache or Phylomache (Ancient Greek: Φυλομάχην) was an Minyan princess who became a queen of Iolcus.
+In Greek mythology, Philomache or Phylomache (Ancient Greek: Φυλομάχην) was a Minyan princess who became a queen of Iolcus.

 Family

 Phylomache was the daughter of King Amphion of Orchomenus and thus sister to Chloris, wife of Neleus.
 She was named as the wife of Pelias, king of Iolcus and mother of Acastus, Pisidice, Pelopia, Hippothoe and Alcestis.
 But other sources say that the wife of Pelias and the mother of these children was the daughter of Bias named Anaxibia or Alphesiboea.

 Mythology

-The only account that mentioned Phylomache was that of Apollodorus' Bibliotheca:
+The only account that mentioned Phylomache was that of Apollodorus: